scottwedge/LilFloSystem/README.md

 `roslaunch realsense2_camera rs_rgbd.launch` and looking at the results in RViZ where you can add a point cloud.
 Be sure to set the "Fixed Frame" to be the camera link.

+If you want to tinker with frame sizes and rates, take a look at the supported profiles by running `rs-enumerate-devices`.
+This is also a great way to check whether the device is actually recognized as being USB 3.0